Who speaks Irish?

 20 Year Strategy for the Irish Language 2010-2030

 This is a strategy announced by the previous Fiann Fáil government in 2012 and is intended to coordinate efforts for the support and maintenance of the Irish language and its attending infrastructure over the next two decades.
-There is a government website laying out the objectives of the strategy accessible at: 20 Year Strategy for the Irish Language 2010-2030.
+There is a government website laying out the objectives of the strategy accessible at, with an update from 2025: 20 Year Strategy for the Irish Language 2010-2030.